JoeUgly/Ringfingers_Roster/README.md

 ```
 {
 "Player_1": ["/path/to/video1.mkv"],
-"PIayer__!": ["/path/to/video1.mkv"],
+"PIayer_!": ["/path/to/video1.mkv"],
 ...
 }
 ```

 A video resolution of 720p is the minimum needed for acceptable quality of results.
-1080p is better.\
+1080p is much better.
-Also, Tesseract version 5.0+ helps significantly.

 <br/><br/>